dPaskhin/rawmask/README.md

 ### `formatChars`

-You can change initial format chars with your custom ones.
+You can change initial format chars and add your custom ones.
 Default:

 | Character | Allowed input |
 |:---------:|:-------------:|